Dancing on Ice 2020 line up - meet the skating celebrities

 Known for: Love Island 2019

 Maura won over the nation with her blunt humour on Love Island 2019 — and has since gone on to present an agony aunt segment on This Morning.
-She’s now taking on the Dancing On Ice challenge and is hoping her competitiveness will take her to victory.
+She took on the Dancing On Ice challenge and was hoping her competitiveness would take her to victory.
+However, she was sent home in week 7 after a dance off with Libby Clegg.

 Libby Clegg